Structured Codes for Distributed Matrix Multiplication: Achievability

-{\bf Achievability Part.} To prove our main results, we need a well-known fact of Elias~\cite{gallager1968information}, which is that the capacity of binary symmetric channels can be attained by linear codes.
-Exploiting Elias' result, we will demonstrate the achievable rate region for the function $Z = f( X, Y) = X \oplus_q Y$.
+{\bf Decoding:} We next detail below how to recover ${\bf Z}^n$, which is subsequently used to reconstruct ${\bf \mathbfcal{D}}^n$.
+To do so, we begin by establishing several sufficient conditions below (Lemmas~\ref{Elias_lemma}-\ref{lem:increasing_k}).
+Specifically, our encoding scheme requires a well-known fact of Elias~\cite{gallager1968information}, which is that the capacity of BSCs can be attained by linear codes, as stated next.